Yes, they Speak English in Uganda-It’s the Official Language.

 If it sounds English, but you do not know the meaning – it is Uglish

 Most often, they do speak English.
-At times, they throw in phrases that you think mean one thing but locally, they mean something different.
+Sometimes, they throw in phrases that you think mean one thing, but locally, they mean something different.
 One is a phrase you will often hear.
 “I am going to make a short call.”
 You think that they are going to make a phone call, but locally it means that they are going to the bathroom

 It is called UgLish – Ugandan English, a form of English but with a Ugandan Twist.
 Here and some phrases often leave you clueless.

-Phrases such as “eating money,” which is someone illegally enriching themselves.
+Phrases such as “eating money” is someone illegally enriching themselves.
 “Spewing buffaloes” is a phrase used for someone using improper English.